d0t3k1/d0t-s0urce-prettier/README.md

 ## TODO
 - Colors for background
 - ~~Fix counterhacking's log modification working like once out of 16587867468 times~~
+- Definitely fix counterhacking
+- NPC Editor (change locally NPC's name, descriptions, and PFPs) (how am I gonna do that)
 - More things when I'll get the idea

 **This is currently made on version 1.4.2 of prettier d0urce**